Skip to content

 It is important that you know how to access medical care in case your child has a respiratory emergency.
 Your clinical team can arrange open access to your local children’s ward.

-Your child’s team should work with you to develop an emergency health plan (EHP).
+Your child’s team should work with you to develop an Emergency Health Plan (EHP).
 This records the treatment you wish your child to receive if there is an emergency or if their health deteriorates.
+Although these discussions can be difficult, they are important and should be had before a child is unwell.
+The team will discuss possible respiratory problems and the different ways that these can be managed.

 Your health visitor, community nurse, neuromuscular care advisor, family support worker, social worker or outreach worker may be able to help you with applications for financial benefits.